awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codestarnotifications-notificationrule.md

 # AWS::CodeStarNotifications::NotificationRule<a name="aws-resource-codestarnotifications-notificationrule"></a>

 Creates a notification rule for a resource\.
-The rule specifies the events you want notifications about and the targets \(such as SNS topics\) where you want to receive them\.
+The rule specifies the events you want notifications about and the targets \(such as Amazon SNS topics or AWS Chatbot clients configured for Slack\) where you want to receive them\.

 ## Syntax<a name="aws-resource-codestarnotifications-notificationrule-syntax"></a>